Steve Morse: Guitars

-Throughout the 1980s Morse was using a custom "Frankentele" guitar, made up of a Tele body with a Strat neck, a Gibson trapeze-style tailpiece (coming from a twelve string guitar) and four pickups in HSSH configuration.
+Throughout the 1970s and 1980s Morse used his custom "FrankenTele" guitar.
+It was made up of a Fender Telecaster body with a Stratocaster neck, a Gibson trapeze-style tailpiece (coming from a twelve-string guitar) and four pickups in HSSH configuration.
 At one time, the guitar had a fifth pickup, a hexaphonic pickup with a separate output for each string; it provided the signal to drive a 360 Systems Spectre guitar synthesizer.
+Morse has an exact replica of this guitar at home "in case the worst happens."

+Morse also used a black Fender Lead III circa 1982, being featured on the ads of this guitar series.

 Morse worked with Music Man Guitars to create two signature models: a modernized version of Morse's first "Frankenstein Telecaster" guitar (Steve Morse Signature), and the Steve Morse SM Y-2D, is an updated version with quilted maple top.

 Pickups

 Morse has released two signature humbuckers with DiMarzio; the DP 205 Neck model and the DP 200 Bridge model.
 They are evenly balanced to allow playing all over the fretboard, since Morse plays high notes on the neck pickup and low ones on the bridge.
 They are the main pickups into his signature model.
 Dimarzio also wires a custom wound single coil pickup for Music Man to use into the SM signature model.